Bralor/book_recommendation_system/README.md

 $ python -m venv env
 ```

-Install the list of frameworks and packages (using pip):
+Install the given list of frameworks and packages (using pip):
 ```
 $ pip install -r requirements.txt
 ```